fudiwei/DotNetCore.SKIT.Locking/docs/en-US/README.md

 An easy way to set up and use system-wide or fully-distributed locks.

-It is designed to work with .NET Core and .NET Framework both, and it targets .NET Standard / .NET 5.
+It is designed to work with .NET Core and .NET Framework both, and it targets .NET Standard.

 ---